Andriamanitra/mlsp/README.md

 - `goto-typedefinition` – open the type definition for the symbol under cursor
 - `goto-implementation` – open the implementation for the symbol under cursor
 - `find-references` - find all references to the symbol under cursor (shows the results in a new pane)
+- `document-symbols` - list all symbols in the current document
 - `diagnostic-info` - show more information about a diagnostic on the current line (useful for multiline diagnostic messages)

 You can type the commands on micro command prompt or bind them to keys by adding